 The fund statements are similar to financial presentations of years past, with the focus on the District's major funds rather than fund types.
 Consistent with previous years, the fund statements are reported using the modified accrual method of accounting.
 Under this basis of accounting, revenues are recorded when received except where they are measurable and currently available and therefore represent resources that may be appropriated.
 Expenditures are accounted for in the period that goods and services are used in school programs.
 In addition, capital asset purchases are expensed and not recorded as an asset.
-Debt payments are recorded as revenue.
+Debt payments are recorded as expenditures and Bond proceeds are recorded as revenue.